alexshadowolex/Spotify-Bot/README.md

 data\properties\botConfig.properties:
     ->isSongRequestCommandEnabled=<true or false.
 If this is false, the redeem will be enabled on app start instead>
     ->blacklistedUsers=<list of Twitch names/IDs of users that can't use the redeem/command, seperated by ",">
     ->isSpotifySongNameGetterEnabled=<true or false.
-If this is true, the name getter functionality is enabled on start up>
+If this is true, the name getter functionality is enabled>
     ->isNewVersionCheckEnabled=<true or false.
-If this is true, the bot checks on start up for a new version on GitHub and if there is one, it will open a window>
+If this is true, the bot checks for a new version on GitHub and if there is one, it will open a window>
     ->isSongRequestEnabled=<true or false.
-If this is true, the song request functionality is enabled on start up>
+If this is true, the song request functionality is enabled>
     ->isSongInfoCommandEnabled=<true or false.
-If this is true, the song info command is enabled on start up>
+If this is true, the song info command is enabled>
     ->isEmptySongDisplayFilesOnPauseEnabled=<true or false.
-If this is true, the song display files emptying on pause functionality is enabled on start up>
+If this is true, the song display files emptying on pause functionality is enabled>
     ->isAddSongCommandEnabled=<true or false.
-If this is true, the add song command is enabled on start up>
+If this is true, the add song command is enabled>
     ->addSongCommandSecurityLevel=<security level that decides, who can use the add song command.
 Possible values: BROADCASTER, MODERATOR, CUSTOM>
     ->isSkipSongCommandEnabled=<true or false.
-If this is true, the skip song command is enabled on start up>
+If this is true, the skip song command is enabled>
     ->isRemoveSongFromQueueCommandEnabled=<true or false.
-If this is true, the remove song from queue command is enabled on start up>
+If this is true, the remove song from queue command is enabled>
     ->skipSongCommandSecurityLevel=<security level that decides, who can use the skip song command.
 Possible values: BROADCASTER, MODERATOR, CUSTOM>
     ->customGroupUserNamesAddSongCommand=<custom group of users for the add song command, when "CUSTOM" is selected.
 List of usernames, seperated by ",">
     ->customGroupUserNamesSkipSongCommand=<custom group of users for the skip song command, when "CUSTOM" is selected.
 List of usernames, seperated by ",">
     ->removeSongFromQueueCommandSecurityLevel=<security level that decides, who can use the remove song from queue command.
 Possible values: BROADCASTER, MODERATOR, CUSTOM>
     ->customGroupUserNamesRemoveSongFromQueueCommand=<custom group of users for the remove song from queue command, when "CUSTOM" is selected.
+List of usernames, seperated by ",">
+    ->isBlockSongCommandEnabled=<true or false.
+If this is true, the block song command is enabled>
+    ->blockSongCommandSecurityLevel=<security level that decides, who can use the block song command.
+Possible values: BROADCASTER, MODERATOR, CUSTOM>
+    ->customGroupUserNamesBlockSongCommand=<custom group of users for the block song command, when "CUSTOM" is selected.
 List of usernames, seperated by ",">
 ````
 ````
 data\properties\twitchBotConfig.properties: